punyhumangames/ArcPluginsDocumentation/docs/arcinventory/1.0/concepts/inventory.md

 The underlying data layout is hidden from implementors, and the public API handles all edge cases around Replication, Ownership, and reports back failure states.

-The Modular Inventory also provides a bindable "Inventory Event" event that observers can bind to.
-Whenever the Inventory has a change in data or a Processor has an event that can be responded to, this event is raised with a Gameplay Tag and payload, allowing for gameplay code to respond to changes in the inventory.

 !!! warning
     If a function returns a bool, that means that it can fail.
 It is up to you to determine how to handle that failure.
 Not catching failure states can lead to Items being lost!

 ### Slots